alantomw/Flow/README.md

 # YouTube Blocker - Installation Instructions

 ## Overview
-This Chrome extension provides two main features:
+This extension provides two main features and works on all major Chromium-based browsers (such as Chrome, Edge, Brave, Opera, and Vivaldi):
 1. **YouTube FYP Blocker**: Hides video recommendations, channels, and notifications on YouTube while preserving search functionality
 2. **New Tab Blocker**: Automatically closes new tabs and returns to the previous tab (except for links that open in new tabs)

 ## Installation Instructions

 ### Method 1: Loading the unpacked extension (Developer mode)
-1. Open Chrome and navigate to `chrome://extensions/`
+1. Open your Chromium-based browser (Chrome, Edge, Brave, Arc, Vivaldi, etc.) and navigate to `chrome://extensions/` (or your browser's extensions page)
 2. Enable "Developer mode" by toggling the switch in the top-right corner
 3. Click "Load unpacked" and select the extracted extension folder
 4. The extension should now appear in your extensions list and be active

 ### Method 2: Drag and drop installation
-1. Open Chrome and navigate to `chrome://extensions/`
+1. Open your Chromium-based browser and navigate to `chrome://extensions/` (or your browser's extensions page)
 2. Enable "Developer mode" by toggling the switch in the top-right corner
 3. Drag and drop the `.zip` file onto the extensions page
 4. Confirm any prompts that appear